VandeScheper/VandeScheper/README.md

 ## Hi there 👋

+First of al, let me explain what 'VandeSchêper' stands for.
+In the rural areas in the Netherlands people often ask 'Where are you from?', though not referring to a town or location rather than, who are your parents or grandpartents?
+In my case (or actually my fathers'), that would be 'from the Schêper' (van de Schêper) in dutch.
+Where 'De Schêper' was the name of the farmhouse where he grew up.

+Referring to this old-fashioned way of mentioning your heritage, it stands for a mor artisanal approach of making things.

 <!--
 **VandeScheper/VandeScheper** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.